Project Scope Management – definition, importance, processes & tips

 Once the idea is discussed and finalized, you need to document the needs and requirements while managing the expectations of the stakeholders.

-The motive is to make an in-depth list of project requirements that leaves no rooms for confusions, errors, and unpleasant surprises in the future as the project moves through its completion stages.
+The motive is to make an in-depth list of project requirements that leaves no room for confusion, errors, and unpleasant surprises in the future as the project moves through its completion stages.

 The table below shows the inputs, tools, techniques, and outputs of the collection requirements process.